hungrybluedev/plotly/README.md

-# plotly.v - Plotly for V Programming Language
+# plotly.v - Plotly for the V Programming Language

 plotly.v is a V language wrapper for the powerful plotly.js visualization library.
 It provides a simple and intuitive way to create interactive plots and visualizations in V.

 ## Features

-- Create various plot types: scatter plots, line charts, bar charts, ~~heatmaps~~, and more
+- Create various plot types: scatter plots, line charts, bar charts
+- Support for more coming soon
 - Customize plots with titles, axis labels, and other layout options
 - Display interactive plots in a web browser
 - Easily convert V data types to plotly-compatible JSON